gvwilson/thirdbit/src/fiction/the-ball/index.md

 and the artist is perplexed,
 but the boy doesn't care.
-He just knows that when she hugs the ball to her chest and says, "I don't know any other games," he will be there to say, "Neither do I.
-Let's make one up together."
+He just knows that when she hugs the ball to her chest and says, "I don't know any other games," he will be able to say, "Then let's make one up together."